danijar/computer-game/ROADMAP.md

     Randomly color messages by their output sources Provide options for solo or mute output sources Officially announce project
-Editor capabilities
+Ingame screen capturing
+    images in jpg or webp and clips in h.264 encoded mp4 or vp9 encoded webm Improve terrain meshing and texturing
+    allow different textures for each side of a block consider generally supporting texture arrays in the engine and update terrain module to use that Editor capabilities
     insert, edit and transform objects
         inserted objects can get their id stored in a scripting variable or be anonym